 Bicycle Trends in Cambridge

 Cambridge promotes bicycling as a healthy, environmentally friendly way of getting around as an important part of the City's efforts to improve mobility and protect our environment.
-Cambridge is well suited to bicycling and more people are using their bikes every day for commuting, shopping, and general transportation.
+Cambridge is well suited to bicycling and more people are using their bikes every day for commuting, shopping, general transportation, and just because it’s fun!

 More People Bicycling